-CHAPTER 11: PENSION FUND CONTRIBUTIONS
+12. PENSION FUND CONTRIBUTIONS

+12.1.
 Saving for retirement is something every person of working age has to consider.
-The state pension in the UK is not large and thus for most people a private pension, or some alternative funding, is needed.
-Indeed this was recognised explicitly a few years ago through the government making it compulsory for employers to offer a workplace pension scheme, with certain minimum contributions from both employer and employee, to any employee below pensionable age earning above a certain threshold (currently £6,240 p.a. or the equivalent monthly or weekly pay).
-Employers are obliged to enrol automatically all employees earning above a second threshold (currently £10,000 per year or equivalent) although the employee can subsequently withdraw if they wish.
+The state pension in the UK is not large compared with many other advanced countries and thus for many people a private pension, or some alternative funding, is needed.
+Indeed this was recognised explicitly a few years ago through the government making it compulsory for employers to offer a workplace pension scheme, with certain minimum contributions from both employer and employee, to any employee below pensionable age earning above a certain threshold (as of mid-2022 this was £6,240 p.a. or the equivalent monthly or weekly pay).
+Employers are obliged to enrol automatically all employees earning above a second threshold (2022 level £10,000 per year or equivalent) although the employee can subsequently withdraw if they wish.
 In most schemes both employers and employees contribute although some companies will cover all or part of the employee's share.